052223-java-angular/rama-foodie-p1/README.md

 ## Stretch Goals

-- Adding an admin role that can add, remove uses or moderate their comments.
+- Adding an admin role that can add, remove uses or moderate their comments
+- Make friends with other users and only allow your friends to view, rate and comment on your recipe( Authorized users only)
 - Inmplement an internal messaging system to communicate with other users.
 - Implementing  3 party authorization.